mslobodyanyuk/dka-develop_laravel_vue_echo_server/readme.md

 	cd /var/www/LARAVEL/VUE/dka-develop_laravel_vue_echo_server.loc
 	php artisan queue:work

-[(7:00)]( https://youtu.be/epfEcW-EB_A?list=PLD5U-C5KK50WlQNiunPPXSj5jjxVVTPtk&t=420 ) Launch 2 browser windows?
+[(7:00)]( https://youtu.be/epfEcW-EB_A?list=PLD5U-C5KK50WlQNiunPPXSj5jjxVVTPtk&t=420 ) Launch 2 browser windows.
 We have two users, let's go under them.
 IF you DO NOT have users in the system, create them:

 !!!
 We go in each window under different users: !!!
 OPEN one window -> "Open a New Window", the second - "Open a New Private Window" !!!:

 !!!
 NECESSARILY ENTER THE ADDRESS AS THE AUTHOR, THROUGH THE DEVELOPMENT SERVER:

 	http://127.0.0.1:8000/